nicholasrobinson/BuddyBox-PPM/README.md

 # Notes

+* You may need to change "PA_INPUT_DEVICE" in "PortAudioStream.h" to suit your audio input  device.
 * You may need to tune "SAMPLE_RATE" in "PortAudioStream.h" to suit your audio input device.
 A higher sample rate will yield a higher resolution on each channel's output.
-For example 192kHz sample rate -> resolution of ~154 per channel, 44.1kHz sample rate -> resolution of ~36 per channel
+For example 44.1kHz sample rate -> resolution of ~36 per channel, whereas 192kHz sample rate -> resolution of ~154 per channel
 * Depending on your sound card's characteristics, you may need to tweak "BAD_PACKET_THRESHOLD" and "SAMPLE_NOISE_THRESHOLD" in "BuddyBox.h"
 * Whilst this driver and the supplied "example" implementation could be used directly it is perhaps most usefully placed in a separate thread, sharing a pointer to "pas.signal", allowing real-time access to each channel's output.
 Examples coming soon...